JorgeTejadaBSU/JorgeTejadaBSU.github.io/index.md

 You can visit my main github page using this [link](https://github.com/JorgeTejadaBSU)!

 ### Project tutorial "Hello-World" for CS-HU250
-Click this [link](https://github.com/JorgeTejadaBSU/hello-world.git) to acces the "Hello-World".
+Click this [link](https://github.com/JorgeTejadaBSU/hello-world.git) to access the "Hello-World".

 ```markdown
 Syntax highlighted code block